-This guide will help your office configure appointments in Handshake.
-Use this to test the workflows involved in everything from scheduling to managing appointments.
-Be sure to click on the Help Center links displayed within this article for further explanation and guidance!
+This guide will help your office configure appointments in Handshake, then test the workflows involved in everything from scheduling to managing appointments.
+Use the Help Center links within this article for detailed guidance!

 Create Your Appointment Types

 - Appointment types are the kinds of appointments that can be scheduled for your office, i.e resume checks, mock interviews, career planning, etc. You can define which groups of students can select certain appointment types by setting qualifications.
 Learn more on how to Set Appointment Qualifications.

 To access your appointment types in Handshake, navigate to "School Settings" > "Appointment Types".

 For more information on creating and managing types, refer to School Settings: Appointment Types.

 Best Practice: If you have multiple career centers, add the location in the name of the appointment type.
 This way the location is included in student reminder emails.
 It may make sense to duplicate appointment types for this purpose - that’s ok!

 Best Practice: If you want standardized information when students are scheduling or staff members are running appointments, configure your pre-appointment, post-appointment, and staff member survey in your appointment type set-up.
 If you'd like to learn more about setting up surveys, please refer to Creating and Testing Surveys.

 Best Practice: If each advisor in your office works with a different group of students, and you would like to make sure that students can only select appointments relevant to them, then we recommend to create appointment types for each of those groups.
 This particular setup works best if each advisor creates appointment types with the same naming conventions.

 - Appointment Categories provide first-level appointment type organization for students to choose from, making it easier for the student to choose the appropriate appointment.